dagu-org/dagu/README.md

 ## **Web UI**

-### Workflow Details
+### DAG Details

-It shows the real-time status, logs, and workflow configurations.
-You can edit workflow configurations on a browser.
+It shows the real-time status, logs, and DAG configurations.
+You can edit DAG configurations on a browser.

   ![example](assets/images/demo.gif?raw=true)